madclaws/maze_runner/readme.md

 ## Boron
 > Making maze harder by finding one of the largest paths

-**Ironically we use Dijkstra's for finding the largest path, as in Beryllium we used it for finding shortest path.
-The trick is to find the farthest cell from root(0) and then find the farthest point from the farthest point and plot a path**
+**Ironically we use Dijkstra's for finding the longest path, as in Beryllium we used it for finding shortest path.
+The trick is to find the farthest cell from northeast cell (which is the root) and then find the farthest point from the farthest point and plot a path**

 ![Boron](mazes/boron.png?raw=true  "Boron")
 ## Beryllium